This is the personal website of Dominic Widdows. It contains a range

 all as readable as I'd have liked!

-My most important scientific work to date is Geometry and Meaning.
+My most popular scientific work is still Geometry and Meaning.
 For

-once, I had the chance to please everyone, including myself —
+once, I could try to please everyone, including myself —

 many general readers have written to me or reviewed the book saing